It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

 TIP: If you already have multiple properties as a private landlord, a good way to avoid ADS is by “selling” a portfolio of six properties to your limited business.
 This seems to work out quite nicely most of the time.

-As it stands, capital gains tax is at 28% for higher rate taxpayers, whereas for basic rate taxpayers it depends on the size of your gain, along with your taxable income.
-ADS is a one-off tax charge of 4% applied to homes purchased for £40k or more.
+As things stood in 2020, capital gains tax was 28% for higher rate taxpayers, whereas for basic rate taxpayers it depends on the size of your gain, along with your taxable income.

 Paying higher mortgage fees